mandele1999/fashion-retail-sales/README.md

 All visuals used in the project and final summary reports can be found in:
 - `reports/figures/`
 - `reports/summary.pdf`

+## Project Summary
+This project analyzes transactional data from a fashion retail store to understand customer purchasing behavior and product trends.
+By cleaning, exploring, and modeling the data, it identifies key patterns and builds a predictive model for purchase amounts.
+A dashboard is developed to visualize sales trends, payment preferences, and product popularity—offering insights that could guide inventory, marketing, and payment strategies in fashion retail.

 ## Contributing
 Feel free to fork the repo and open a PR.
 See [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines